Our funded courses are still only $50 for eligible applicants!

-Phillips Institute nationally recognised training programs are delivered either on a Fee-for-Service basis or with Government Funding to eligible individuals.
+Phillips Institute nationally recognised training programs are delivered either on a Fee-for-Service basis or with Skills First Victorian Government Funding to eligible individuals.
 To be eligible in 2023, you must be an Australian Citizen or Permanent Resident^ and not already be enrolled into two funded courses.

 This page includes information about the Fees for all our courses.
-The tuition fees are indicative only and may vary depending on an individual applicant’s eligibility for funding, credit transfers or recognition.
-Additional fees apply for resources, enrolment and placement for some courses.
+The tuition fees are indicative only and may vary depending on an individual applicant’s eligibility for funding, credit transfers or recognition of prior learning.
+Additional fees may apply for resources, enrolment administration and placement for some courses.
 Full details on all fees may be found under Statement of Indicative Fees on this page.

 Credit Transfer (CT) is an administrative process in which applicants claim recognition for existing competency.
 Phillips Institute complies with national standards which require all Registered Training Organisations (RTOs) to mutually recognise the awards of other (RTOs) where the competency outcome is identical and equivalent.
 When you apply to enrol, you should submit a copy of your accredited training records so that we can advise you on whether it is suitable for CT.
 We will also ask you to provide permission for us to check with the original issuing RTO by submission of an Authority to Verify Qualifications

-There is no tuition fee for units where CT is granted, therefore the cost will be deducted from your total tuition fees.
+There is no tuition fee and no funding for units where CT is granted, therefore any cost will only be deducted if the course is not already tuition fee free.

 Recognition of Prior Learning